baldzhiyski/baldzhiyski/README.md

 ## Hey, I'm Hristo Baldzhiyski! 👋

-I'm a passionate Software Engineering student at the University of Stuttgart and SoftUni, expanding my knowledge every single day and grinding 🌐
+I'm a passionate Software Engineering student at the University of Stuttgart and SoftUni.
+Currently 20 years old.🌐

 ### Academic Pursuits 📚